A Ukrainian CEO explains how he helped fight Russia while keeping a company afloat

 February 24, the war begins

 The 24th was kind of crazy.
 It was a regular day.
 I woke up with my Tinder date.
-I got up early in the morning with my phone blowing up and I had a couple dozen messages that the war had started.
+I got up early in the morning with my phone blowing up, and I had a couple dozen messages that the war had started.
 We were in shock for quite a while.
 It was really hard to unpack.
 It is kind of a surreal experience, something that you cannot believe is happening.
 It was hard to comprehend.
 Then I learned that one of the [Soviet] rockets had landed about a mile from me, and basically blew up the whole area.
 We had slept through that.

 I decided right away that I would leave, but it was really hard to get my head around the idea.
 I went out to walk my dog.
 I cooked breakfast.
 Still, there was a huge conflict.
 I did not want to leave home.

-When you were outside or looking outside the window, you’d see people just going about their daily business.
+When you were outside or looking outside from the window, you’d see people just going about their daily business.
 But you’d know that a shit-ton of rockets just landed in various cities, and the war had started, and there were troops coming into our territory.

 So I packed for my dog.
 I think I took more of my dog’s belongings than my personal stuff.
 I found a friend of a friend who was going in the direction of western Ukraine.
 And we were on this road for about 16 hours in this car with random people I didn’t know.

 There were no specific travel plans.
-I just jumped in a car and I went.
+I just jumped in a car, and I went.
 The traffic was awful.
-The trip to Lviv normally takes about six hours, but it took us maybe [that long] just to leave the city and the Kiev region.
+The trip to Lviv normally takes about six hours, but it took us maybe [that long] just to leave the city and the Kyiv region.
 And as I was traveling, I contacted one of my colleagues who was kind enough to provide his home for me.
 Later I rented my own space.

 A shock to the business

 Most of our team is still in Ukraine.
-It was a shock for everybody, because we had people in different places all over the map in Ukraine.
+It was a shock for everybody because we had people in different places all over the map in Ukraine.
 We had an evacuation plan individually for each of our employees maybe six to eight weeks before everything happened.
 But up until the last moment, nobody wanted to believe that war would start.
 When it did, everybody just started moving.
 And for about a week, it was super hectic.
 We didn’t have our regular calls, maybe just the most crucial ones.
 Everybody was basically trying to navigate to a safe place, especially [our employees] from the eastern regions and from the central parts of the country.

 There were different situations.
 You need to understand that men could not leave the country right after the war started because of the mobilization.
 And some women did not want to break up their families, so they stayed with them.
 It’s a very common thing.
 Some families without men needed to relocate, so they basically went to Europe—to Poland, to Germany, or Denmark mostly—and the rest of the team was just moving gradually to the West.